PIMS Summer School on The Economics and Mathematics of Systemic Risk and the Financial Networks

 Students accepted to the school will be sent background material and references a few months beforehand.
 Please review the registration process below.

 Accommodation will be provided at UBC's Gage Tower apartments (standard, single rooms in shared apartments); there will be partial travel funding based on availability.
-To apply for accommodation and travel, please see the registration process below.
+Applicants should have already received confirmation on accommodation and registration processes.
+Check in details at Gage Towers are available here; Campus dining options are available here and a list of recreation activities can be found here

 If you are an international participant and require a visa to attend this summer school, you can find relevant information here.